First Nations Environmental Contaminants Program (FNECP)

 • First Nations non-government and voluntary associations and organizations (these include non-profit corporations that work on behalf of, or in partnership with, a First Nations community)

-* In order to be eligible for funding, First Nation communities have to be recognised under the Indian Act.
+* In order to be eligible for funding, First Nation communities must be recognised under the Indian Act.

 * First Nations in British Columbia should apply for funding under the First Nations Health Authority Environmental Contaminants Program.